mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 | Idle | 38 W            | 60 W     |
 | Load | 43 W            | 67 W     |

+The new server uses 60% more power than my old Synology, which is a bit surprising.
+I pay about $0.17/kWh, so the server costs around $7.20/month to run.

+I don't know much about what factors drive up the power draw, but one possibility is that Synology can build servers with PSUs perfectly sized to the hardware, whereas my 500 W PSU is likely inefficient at powering a system that requires only 15% of its capacity.

 ## Final thoughts

 ### Motherboard